morganthomas/winning-arguments/winning-arguments.md

 TODO: Discuss general techniques for eliminating English grammar constructs not present in first-order logic

-TODO: Discuss philosophy of translation into first-order logic in more depth
+TODO: Discuss philosophy of translation into first-order logic in more depth, including limitations of translation

 Let's step back and consider what we've learned so far.
 We set out to study the grammar of statements.
 We studied the grammar of statements in a version of first-order logic.
 We also developed a practical understanding of how to translate English statements into first-order logic.
 Thus, we have seen that although the grammar of English statements is very complex, for many practical purposes we can reduce the study of English statements to the study of statements in a much simpler and more precisely defined language: the language of first-order logic.